pablorich/modern-react-snippets/README.md

 ## Features

-- **TypeScript Snippets**: Quick access to common React patterns and components in TypeScript files.
+- **React Snippets**: Quick access to common modern React patterns and components in ts, tsx, js and jsx files.
-- **TSX Snippets**: Snippets tailored for React components written in TSX.
-- **JavaScript Snippets**: Useful snippets for standard JavaScript React files.
-- **JSX Snippets**: Snippets designed for React components written in JSX.
+- Not giving options for old styles of writing react such as class components

 ## Installation

-1. Clone the repository or download the ZIP file.
-2. Open the project in your code editor.
+1. Open VS code
-3. Run `npm install` to install the necessary dependencies.
-4. Open the command palette (Ctrl+Shift+P) and type `Reload Window` to activate the extension.

-## Usage
+2. Press ctrl + p to open command palette
+3. Paste this ```ext install PabloRivera.react-snippets-extension```

+### Available Commands

-Once the extension is installed, you can use the snippets by typing the prefix associated with each snippet in your code files.
-The available snippets are defined in the following files:
+After installing the extension, you can use the following snippet prefixes in your code editor:

-- `snippets/react-ts.json` for TypeScript files
-- `snippets/react-tsx.json` for TSX files
-- `snippets/react-js.json` for JavaScript files
-- `snippets/react-jsx.json` for JSX files
+- **rfc**: Create a React functional component.
+- **usest**: Insert a useState hook template.
+- **useef**: Insert a useEffect hook template.
+- **usecb**: Insert a useCallback hook template.
+- **usem**: Insert a useMemo hook template.
+- **rhook**: Add PropTypes to a component.

+Type any of these prefixes in a supported file and select the snippet from the suggestions to quickly scaffold React code.

 ## Contributing